topkecleon/telegram-bot-bash/doc/2_usage.md

 ### Send Message Results

-BOTSWEND is set on every send_xxx action and only valid until next send action.
+BOTSENT is set on every send_xxx action and only valid until next send action.
 For more on message results see.
 [Advanced Usage](3_advanced.md)

 * ```$BOTSENT```: This array contains the parsed results from the last transmission to telegram.